xperroni/Valdroid/README.md

 This version was built from Valgrind 3.8.1 using the Android NDK r8e toolchain on Linux 32 bits.

 Valdroid is meant as a convenience to Android NDK developers working with plain native executables, who might be looking for a quick setup in order to profile their applications.
 However I provide **no guarantees** this will work for you, other than that I use it myself and it does work for me.
+It goes without saying **I am not in any way associated to Valgrind,** I'm just a random user sharing a solution to a problem I had.
 In case of problems I am *not* the person to ask for help, all I did was follow the steps from Valgrind's [Android README](http://valgrind.org/docs/manual/dist.readme-android.html) with minor variations; if it doesn't work your guesses are as good as mine, and you'd better contact the [Valgrind community](http://valgrind.org/support/summary.html) for support.

-That said I have tried to make this manual reasonably sound and document all pitfalls I met along the way; if something else pops up on future releases, I'll make a point to keep you updated.
+That said I have tried to make this manual reasonably sound and document all pitfalls I met along the way; if something else pops up on future releases, I'll make a point to keep it updated.
 Also if you find a problem not described here and figure a solution to it, I'd appreciate if you could share it.
-I am happy to help others working out problems I have already faced, just don't expect me to solve your problem if it isn't my problem too.
+I am happy to pass along solutions to problems I have already faced, just don't expect me to bother with your problem if it isn't my problem too.

 Usage
 -----